cos301-2019-se/A-Recognition/Database_Manager/README.md

 }
 ```

----

-#### /retrieveUser
+#### retrieveUser
-Endpoint to retrive a user's details based on given email.
+Function that retrieves a user's details based on provided email.
 The request:

 Example:
 ```